Pitch a piece

 PT-141 (Vyleesi): real-world tolerability

-What clinicians are seeing post-approval — patient selection, side effects, off-label use.
-Clinical perspective.
+What clinicians are actually seeing post-approval — patient selection, side effects, off-label use.
+Clinical perspective (distinct from our published PT-141 evidence review).

 The standards